Normanton incident: "The Normanton Sinks Beneath the Waves"

-The above passage contains the opening of the song; the song itself goes on to elate on the legal aspect of the case.
+The above passage contains the opening of the song; the song itself goes on to relate on the legal aspect of the case.

 Marine Rescue Japan

 Influenced by the events surrounding the incident, a volunteer-based marine rescue group known at the time as the Great Empire of Japan Marine Rescue Group was formed in 1889.
 It is today known as "Marine Rescue Japan".